S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

 Don’t even think about starting your speech without having done any planning or preparation!
-Even if you were told you were doing a speech 10 minutes before the curtains part, that’s 10 minutes of time you can spend drafting a quick outline of your speech and jotting down some key points.
-If you’ve had more than 10 minutes to prepare your speech and you didn’t bother to use that time wisely, you don’t need tips on how to be better speaker, you need time management advice!
+Even if you were told you were doing a speech 10 minutes before the curtains part, that’s ten minutes of time you can spend drafting a quick outline of your speech and jotting down some key points.
+If you’ve had more than ten minutes to prepare your speech and you didn’t bother to use that time wisely, you don’t need tips on how to be a better speaker, you need time management advice!

 2. Apologizing: There’s a time and place to say sorry.
 When you’ve made a mistake that hurts someone else, when an error has harmed another party, or when you’ve been rude and impolite, by all means, express your regret.
 But apologizing at the beginning of your speech for any other reason will simply draw attention to an issue that your audience might not have noticed to begin with.

 If you feel the urge to apologize, try re-framing the apology by expressing appreciation to your audience instead.
 For example, rather than saying, “Sorry I am late!” say, “Thank you for being so patient!”